Chris-t-b/Run-Buddy/README.md

-# Run-Buddy
+# Run-Buddy, Inc

 ## Purpose
-Awebsite that offers fitness training services.
+A website that offers fitness training services.

 ## Built with
 * HTML